abhayrjoshi/The-Impartial-Machines-Project/README.md

 ## Contributing

 Thanks for your interest in contributing to The Impartial Machines Project!
 There are many ways to contribute.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
+Please check our issues in the repo and get started by contributing!

 ## Participation Guidelines